Skip to Content

 The aims and objectives of the course are to:

-*prepare the student to move directly into graduate level employment in the chemical / pharmaceutical industry, or in a non-chemistry related industry;
+*prepare the student to move directly into graduate level employment in the chemical / pharmaceutical industry, or in a non-chemistry related industry, partly through the experience gained in an international placement;

 *enhance their employability skills including the ability to work in a team, written and oral presentation skills, numeracy and preparation for self-motivated lifelong learning, professional development and service to society;